MavScript/MavScript/README.md

 # Prospects

-I plan on adding an interactive CLI for MavScript using command line args. - Anthony :)
+I plan on adding an interactive CLI for MavScript using command line args.
+ I also plan on adding arrays and custom functions.

+ -- Anthony :)